ElevnthKuria/AssignementWeek1Project-Python-BootCamp-/README.md

 NB: Creating a Fake News detection system explores different techniques which are explores the content and fact-checking.
 This implicates that models created from data science machine algorithms can verify and distinguish fake news from real news.

-# Week 3 Data STructures and ALgrotithms
+# Data STructures and ALgrotithms

 This project involves Two write up questions with different types of questions parts.